ucb-bar/chipyard/docs/Generators/RocketChip.rst

 vendor-supplied AXI4 IP.

-To learn more about adding MMIO peripherals, check out the :ref:`MMIO Peripheral` section of :ref:`Adding An Accelerator/Device`.
+To learn more about adding MMIO peripherals, check out the :ref:`MMIO Peripheral` section of :ref:`Adding an Accelerator/Device`.

 DMA
 ---